Wills and Probate

 - Dealing with unusual foreign or complex assets

 Potential Additional Costs

-If there is no Will or the estate consists of any shareholding (stocks and bonds) there is likely to be additional costs that could range significantly depending on the estate and how it is to be dealt with.
-We can give you a more accurate quote once we have more information.
+If there is no Will or the estate consists of any shareholding (stocks and bonds) or assets with more than three different organisations there is likely to be additional costs that could range significantly depending on the estate and how the assets are to be dealt with.

 How long will it take?

-On average estates that fall within this range are dealt with within 4-8 months after obtaining the Grant of Probate including distribution of the assets.
+However on average estates that fall within this range are dealt with within 6-9 months after obtaining the Grant of Probate including distribution of the assets.